-LendingHome provides bridge loans for buying, renovating, and either flipping or refinancing condos.
+LendingHome provides bridge loans and hard loans for buying, renovating, and either flipping or refinancing condos.
 As with single-family houses, LendingHome covers up to 90% of the purchase price, and 100% of the renovation costs.

 Landlords need long-term financing, rather than short-term hard money loans.
 While they can still use hard money loans for the initial purchase and renovation, upon completion landlords must refinance for a long-term mortgage.
 The most common options for long-term mortgages include conventional lenders, local community banks, and online portfolio lenders.

-As always, keep your financing costs in mind as soft costs whenever you invest in real estate!
+As always, keep your financing house flipping or rental costs in mind as soft costs whenever you invest in real estate!

-Condos are a viable option for both flipping and long-term rentals.
+Condos are a viable option for both house flipping profit and long-term rentals.
 But monthly maintenance fees do represent an additional cost that investors need to incorporate in their calculations.

 Compare a unit’s condo maintenance fees to other local comps, to make sure the fees are in line with the local market.
 Get very clear on what’s included, what’s not included, and the frequency and typical amounts for any assessments.